silentLOL/Practice-Sessions/README.md

 * Retrofit is used for remote requests

 Possible Improvements:
 * Error handling.
-Propagation of
+Propagation from Repository by providing a Live Data interface for Throwables
-* Basic network check is implemented but does not actually ping an external ressource to check the connection quality
+* Basic network check is implemented but does not actually ping an external resource to check the connection quality
 * Localisation!
 Time and Date format does not consider the phones locale.
 A SimpleDateFormat is used instead
+* Responsive design